carpentries/instructor-training/_extras/checkout.md

 discussionpad: http://pad.software-carpentry.org/instructor-discussion
 ---

-After you have finished the two-day training class, you must go through these steps in order to complete your training and be fully certified as a Data and Software Carpentry instructor:
+After you have finished the two-day training class, to complete your training and be fully certified as a Data and Software Carpentry instructor, you must go through these steps in order:

 1. Make a [contribution to a lesson's content, exercises, or instructor's guide](#lesson-change).
 2. Take part in an online [discussion session](#discussion-session).